 Where do we meet and what time will I get back?

 We will pick you up at your hotel between 6:00-6:15 a.m.
 We will be kayaking by 8am and off the river by 3:30 pm.
 Depending on traffic at the Hoover Dam, we should arrive back at your hotel between 5:30-6pm.

 What is the best time of year to go?

-Daytime winter temperatures hover in the low 60ís, making the hot springs inviting as steam rises above their
+temperatures hover in the low 60s, making the hot springs inviting as steam rises above their surface.
+Springtime brings

-Do you offer any discounts for children (or other)?
+Do you offer any discounts for children or locals?

 Is there a minimum number required for your trips?

 The minimum # of people required for a guided kayak, hiking, or biking trip is two (2) people.
 Overnight camping trips and